LigateProject/Computer-Aided-Drug-Design-workflow-HyperQueue/README.md

     - For example `libopenmpi-dev`

 You will then need to install several dependencies.
 You can examine the [Dockerfile](Dockerfile) to see how it installs these dependencies on Ubuntu 22.04.

+Steps 3) - 5) are only needed for the CADD pipeline.

 1) Create a virtual environment
     ```bash